swiftlang/swift-evolution/proposals/testing/NNNN-swift-testing-and-xctest-interoperability.md

 - `#expect` and `#require`
   - Includes [exit testing][]
-- `withKnownIssue`: when this suppresses `XCTAssert` failures, it will still show a runtime warning issue.
+- `withKnownIssue`: marking an XCTest issue in this way will generate a runtime warning issue.
+In strict interop mode, this becomes a `fatalError`.
 - Attachments
 - [Test cancellation][] (links to pitch)